rsamwilson2323-cloud/AirSwipe-3D-Gallery/README.md

-# 🎯 Gesture-Controlled 3D Image Gallery
+# ✋ AirSwipe 3D Gallery

-An interactive **3D Image Gallery** controlled using **hand gestures** built with
+An interactive **gesture-controlled 3D image gallery** built using
-**Python 🐍, OpenCV 🎥, and MediaPipe 🧠**.
+**Python 🐍, OpenCV 🎥, and MediaPipe 🧠**

-Control images in a smooth circular layout using just your fingers — rotate, zoom, and explore in real time.
+Control your gallery in real-time using just your hand — swipe, rotate, and zoom in a futuristic UI.

 ---

 ## 🚀 Features

-- 🖐️ Hand gesture control (pinch & move)
+- 🖐️ Hand gesture recognition
-- 🔄 Smooth 3D circular gallery rotation
+- 🔄 Smooth 3D circular image rotation
-- 🔍 Zoom in/out using pinch gesture
+- 🔍 Pinch to zoom functionality
-- 🎯 Center crosshair HUD
+- 🎯 Minimal HUD with center crosshair
 - 🔴 Clean red UI theme
 - ⚡ Real-time performance
-- 🧠 AI-powered hand tracking (MediaPipe)
+- 🧠 AI-based hand tracking (MediaPipe)

 ---